michaelrsweet/michaelrsweet.github.com/pappl/index.md

 ------------

 PAPPL supports JPEG, PNG, PWG Raster, and Apple Raster documents in all of the standard color spaces and bit depths.
-JPEG images are scaled to the destination media size and print resolution using bilinear interpolation, while PNG images are scaled using a nearest-neighbor algorithm to preserve edge detail in bar codes and other non-photographic content.
-PWG Raster and Apple Raster documents are not scaled as they are normally sent at the proper resolution and size by the print client.
+JPEG and PNG images are scaled to the destination media size and print resolution.
+PWG Raster and Apple Raster documents are *not* scaled as they are normally sent at the proper resolution and size by the print client.

 PAPPL also allows drivers to advertise support for other "raw" formats that are directly supported by the printer.

-> I am investigating options for PDF printing support in a future version of
-> PAPPL.
-This work is being tracked the Github project.
+And applications can register filters for other formats.

 Driver Interface